-(G) Water System
+(G) Water System.

-- (1) Drinking water hoses shall be made from food grade materials and shall be a different color from hoses used for sewage. - (2) Drinking water hoses shall be capped or covered when not in use and shall be stored separately from sewage hoses. - (3) When attached to a drinking water system the hose shall be equipped with an approved backflow prevention device.
+(1) Drinking water hoses shall be made from food grade materials and shall be a different color from hoses used for sewage.

+(2) Drinking water hoses shall be capped or covered when not in use and shall be stored separately from sewage hoses.

+(3) When attached to a drinking water system the hose shall be equipped with an approved backflow prevention device.

-(H) Sewage Retention
+(H) Sewage Retention and Refuse Removal.

-- (1) Sewage that is not directly discharged into an approved sewage system shall be kept in closed containers adequate in number and capacity to prevent spillage and must be discharged into an approved sewage disposal system as often as needed. - (2) All sewage lines shall be connected to sewage tanks with watertight seals. - (3) Used cooking oil shall be disposed of in an approved manner. - (4) Adequate toilet facilities shall be provided. - (5) Adequate trash cans, as deemed necessary by the Department shall be provided to support the retail food establishment.
+(1) Sewage that is not directly discharged into an approved sewage system shall be kept in closed containers adequate in number and capacity to prevent spillage and must be discharged into an approved sewage disposal system as often as needed.

+(2) All sewage lines shall be connected to sewage tanks with watertight seals.

+(3) Used cooking oil shall be disposed of in an approved manner.

+(4) Adequate toilet facilities shall be provided.

+(5) Adequate trash cans, as deemed necessary by the Department shall be provided to support the retail food establishment.

-(I) Specific Exemptions
+(I) Specific Exemptions.

-- (1) Seasonal series or community-based farmers' markets are exempt from the requirements for training certification in 2-102.20. - (2) Seasonal series or community-based farmers market that provide foods pursuant to 8-301.12(A), (11), (12), (19) and (20) are exempt from authorization based on the requirements of this standard. - (3) Mechanical ventilation of cooking equipment is not required.
+Seasonal series or community-based farmers markets that provide foods pursuant to 8-301.12(A)(11), (12), (19) and (20) are exempt from authorization of this standard.

-(J) Authorization
+(J) Authorization.

-- (1) No retail food establishment, or mobile food unit may serve time/temperature control for safety foods at a seasonal series or community-based farmers market unless the sponsoring entity obtains authorization from the Department. - (2) The sponsoring entity of a seasonal series or community-based farmers market shall appoint an Event Coordinator as a point of contact. - (3) Any sponsoring entity that operates or proposes to operate a seasonal series or community-based farmers market where time/temperature control for safety foods will be served by retail food establishments shall apply for authorization from the Department.
-The following information shall be submitted: - (a) The Event Coordinator name and contact information; and - (b) The one day of the week and hours of operation for food service; and - (c) A list of retail food establishments, with contact information, that will operate at the event. - (4) Each retail food establishment at a seasonal series or community-based farmers market shall be authorized by the Department prior to serving food to the public at the event. - (5) The Department may require a sponsoring entity or a retail food establishment to submit information sufficient to determine if the definition and requirements of this standard or regulation are met.
-This information may include, but is not limited to, information defining the community group, governmental organization, SC Certified Farmer's Market certification, association to Farmers Market Coalition, event schedule(s), hours of food vendor operations, vendor list and foods specific to those vendors, and vendor contact information. - (6) When the Department determines that a sponsoring entity or a retail food establishment has violated applicable provisions of this standard or regulation, the Department may issue a written notice directing any or all retail food establishment vendors to cease operations until the violations are corrected as determined by the Department.
+(1) No retail food establishment, or mobile food unit may serve time/temperature control for safety foods at a seasonal series or community-based farmers market unless the sponsoring entity obtains authorization from the Department.
+Pre-approval is not required for remote service operations.

+(2) The sponsoring entity of a seasonal series or community-based farmers market shall appoint an Event Coordinator as a point of contact.

+(3) Any sponsoring entity that operates or proposes to operate a seasonal series or communitybased farmers market where time/temperature control for safety foods will be served by retail food establishments shall apply for authorization from the Department.
+The following information shall be submitted:

+(a) The Event Coordinator name and contact information; and

+(b) The one day of the week and hours of operation for food service; and

+(c) A list of retail food establishments, with contact information, that will operate at the event.

+(4) Each retail food establishment at a seasonal series or community-based farmers market shall be authorized by the Department prior to serving food to the public at the event.

+(5) The Department may require a sponsoring entity or a retail food establishment to submit information sufficient to determine if the definition and requirements of this standard or regulation are met.
+This information may include, but is not limited to, information defining the community group, governmental organization, SC Certified Farmer's Market certification, association to Farmers Market Coalition, event schedule(s), hours of food vendor operations, vendor list and foods specific to those vendors, and vendor contact information.

+(6) When the Department determines that a sponsoring entity or a retail food establishment has violated applicable provisions of this standard or regulation, the Department may issue a written notice directing any or all retail food establishment vendors to cease operations until the violations are corrected as determined by the Department.